 1. Using an electric mixture, mix together all the pastry ingredients listed above.
 Mix well until it turns into a paste.
 But do no over mix.

 2. Put the paste on a floured surface, and then roll out the pastry.
 You can then either line 8 individual dishes or one large one.
-There is no need to pre-bake the pastry shell, as its already ready for the topping!
+(If you want, now is the time to pre-bake the pastry shell for 20 minutes.)

 3. Make the frangipane topping by beating together the butter and sugar until it’s a pale color.
 Add in the eggs just one at a time, along with spoonfuls of the ground almonds.
 By adding these ingredients slowly, it won’t curdle.

-4. To the topping mixture, add in the vanilla essence as well as the flour, and mix.
+4. To the topping mixture, add in the vanilla extract as well as the flour, and mix.

 5. Spread the frangipane over the pastry evenly.
 Then top this with red berries, and sprinkle with the flaked almonds.